 Getting ready for work and winding down to sleep are routines you probably don't think twice about, yet they offer wonderful opportunities to reflect and unwind during the day.
 By paying special attention to these moments, and enhancing them with small rituals, you can transform tired obligations into relaxing parts of your self care routine.

-During periods of suffering and uncertainty like the one we’re experiencing now, it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
+During periods of suffering and uncertainty it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
 If you notice yourself doing that, you’re not alone.
-Self care tips include simple actions like gentle reminders to yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.
+Self care routines should include simple actions like gentle reminders to yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.

 So break out the silly cat videos for a giggle every now and then, let yourself jump for joy when you get good news, and spend some time talking on the phone with friends that get those big belly laughs out of you.
-We all deserve to feel a little joy right now.
+We all deserve to feel a little joy.

 Even if you ignore all the rest of the items on this list, consider practicing this one.
 Being kind to yourself is paramount to any good self care routine.
 Remember that self care is a practice, and you’re not going to be perfect at it.
 When you slip up, give yourself the gift of forgiveness.
 We also like to practice gratitude, and forgiveness of others, as part of taking care of ourselves.
 It is amazing the positive impact these can have on you and everyone around you.